Technigo/project-express-api/README.md

 - "/", API overview
 - "/horses", all horses
 - "/year/:year", horses born a specific year (query to filter only winning horses available by adding "?won=true")
-- "/gender/:gender", horses of a specific gender
+- "/gender/:gender", horses of a specific gender (query to filter only winning horses available by adding "?won=true")
 - "/horses/:horseId", horse by ID

 ## View it live